reopenpilot/openpilot-archive/README.md

 With **"Driving Personalities"**, you choose how the vehicle behaves with four adjustable profiles:

-- **Traffic:** Optimized for stop-and-go, minimizing gaps and delays
+- **Traffic:** Catered towards stop-and-go traffic by minimizing gaps and delays
-- **Aggressive:** Tighter following distances and quicker reactions
+- **Aggressive:** Aimed to provide tighter following distances and quicker reactions
-- **Standard:** Balanced, all-purpose driving
+- **Standard:** Useful for a balanced, all-purpose driving
-- **Relaxed:** Smoother maneuvers with larger gaps
+- **Relaxed:** A smoother driving experience with larger following distance gaps

 Each profile can be fine-tuned to change the desired following distance, acceleration, and braking style letting you shape **FrogPilot**'s behavior to match your own driving preferences!
-Profiles can be switched instantly using the following distance button on the steering wheel while **"Traffic Mode"** can be enabled by simply holding down the following distance button.
+Profiles can be switched instantly using the following distance button on the steering wheel, while **"Traffic Mode"** can be enabled by simply holding down the following distance button.

 ---